isb-cgc/readthedocs/docs/source/sections/progapi/Programmatic-API.rst

 The ``isb_init`` function will open a new tab in your browser and ask you to sign in with your google identity (*eg* your gmail address).
 The first time, you will also be asked to grant the ISB-CGC application permission to see your email address.
 Once authenticated, your access and refresh tokens are written to your working directory in a file named ``.httr-oauth``.

-Step 2: Using the endpoints
+**Step 2**: Using the endpoints

 After authentication, any of the example endpoint functions can be used such as: